Sketching African Print Fashion on ipad

 My illustration process overview:

-- First I sketched the figure with a light pencil tool.
+- SKETCH THE FIGURE PROPORTION AND POSE: First I sketched the figure with a light pencil tool.
 I always do this to establish the proportion/ size and shape, a MAP, of the figure.

-- The waistband is defined with line, and the pen tool used to show the gathers going into the waistband.
+- FASHION DESIGN DETAILS.
+The waistband is defined with line, and the pen tool used to show the gathers going into the waistband.

-- Here I took a fine, black pen to add the outlines, contours, wrinkles of the shirt.
+- CONTOURS: outlines, wrinkles, volume, textures.
+Here I took a fine, black pen to add the outlines, contours, wrinkles of the shirt.
 I worked out the neckline opening, and the collar and pocket flaps.

 - I also used black to put some motif from the print into the waistband.